kbab6aoo/HowToArticles/HowToArticles/varnishCache.md

 	sudo systemctl stop varnish

-## Configure Varnsih Backen with Systemd
+## Configure Varnish Backend with Systemd
 Varnish is configured via Varnish Configuration Language (VCL).
-Once the configuration file is loaded by the system, Varnish translates and compiles the VCL code into a C program that runs alongside the Varnsih process.
+Once the configuration file is loaded by the system, Varnish translates and compiles the VCL code into a C program that runs alongside the Varnish process.

+Recent versions of Debian (8 and newer) and Ubuntu (15.04 and newer) require Varnish Configuration through systemd.

+1. Open the `varnish.service` file, set the port, configuration file, and _memory allocation_ on the `ExecStart` line.
+In the following example, these values are: `-a :80`, `/etc/varnish/user.vc/` and `malloc,1G`.
+File excerpt: **/lib/systemd/system/varnish.service**

+	ExecStart=/usr/sbin/varnishd -j unix,user=vcache -F -a :80 -T localhost:6082 -f /etc/varnish/user.vcl -S /etc/varnish/secret -s malloc,1G